NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 The procedure for this without using the HashStore Public API is as follows:

     1) Find the content identifier: Given the `PID`, calculate the SHA-256 hash, and base64-encode it to find the location of the pid refs file in 'refs/pid', which contains the content identifier of the `PID`.

     2) Find the metadata document: Use the SHA-256 hash of the `PID` to locate the folder in the `metadata` tree in which the desired metadata document exists.
     The desired document's file name is formed by the hash of the `pid` + `formatId`.
+    Open and read the metadata content.

     3) With the content identifier of the given PID, open and read the data from the `objects` tree.
 With the hash of the `PID` + `formatId`, open and read data from the `metadata` tree.

+    And as an example, the HashStore Public API equivalent commands would be as follows:

+        1) To get the content identifier or check that an object exists:

+           hashstore.find_object(pid)

+        2) To get a buffered stream to the system metadata to read from:

+           hashstore.retrieve_metadata(pid, format_id)

+        3) To get a buffered stream to the object to read from:

+           hashstore.retrieve_object(pid)

 Public API
 ~~~~~~~~~~~~~~~~~~~